Influencer Engagement Rate Calculator

 How to Measure Influencer Engagement Rate

-What is an Influencer Engagement Rate?
+What Is an Influencer Engagement Rate?

-For example, some analysts claim that Instagram does not automatically prioritize placing influencer content in follower newsfeeds.
+For example, some analysts claim that Instagram does not automatically prioritize placing creator content in follower newsfeeds.
 Rather, these observers claim that content from friends and family is most likely to show up on newsfeeds.
 If this observation is true (and remains so in the face of frequent algorithmic changes), then engagement rates might need to be calculated in other ways.

 Despite these hair-splitting controversies, an engagement rate generally expresses the same data quality.
 That is, there is an audience and then there is audience response.
 The volume of that response against the backdrop of all impressions from views, followers, etc. represents an engagement rate.

 For DTC brands, engagement is one of the strongest indicators of influencer ROI.
-High engagement metrics typically show brands that a particular influencer has the skills and relationships to leverage on behalf of the products and services that they love.
+High engagement metrics typically show brands that a particular creator has the skills and relationships to leverage on behalf of the products and services that they love.

 A Word About Fake Influencers